Carlisle

 Carlisle demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Carlisle's educational attainment is notably higher than broader averages.
 Among residents aged 15 and above, 38.8% possess university qualifications, compared to 27.9% in Western Australia (WA) and 29.9% in the Small Area 4 (SA4) region.
-This significant educational advantage suggests strong potential for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 27.0%, followed by postgraduate qualifications (8.7%) and graduate diplomas (3.1%).
+The area has a significant educational advantage, with bachelor degrees being the most common at 27.0%, followed by postgraduate qualifications at 8.7% and graduate diplomas at 3.1%.
+Vocational credentials are also prevalent, with 30.0% of residents holding such qualifications, including advanced diplomas (10.7%) and certificates (19.3%).

 Frequently Asked Questions - Education